top of page

 🧘 Monarchs & Butterflies

-They feed on nectar and help pollinate as they travel.
+They seek nectar while helping to pollinate plants as they travel.

 🐛 Moths

-• Night-blooming wildflowers rely on moths for reproduction.
-They play a key role in the evening shift of pollination.
+• Many night-blooming wildflowers depend on moths for reproduction.
+They are key players in the evening pollination shift.

 Want to taste the difference a wild, pollinator-powered prairie makes?